skybert/skybert-net/src/craftsmanship/unicode.md

 ### Debian, Ubuntu & friends

-See all UTF-8 locales on your system:
+See all UTF-8 locales on your system using the `locales` command from the `libc-bin` package:

 ```bash
 $ locales -a | grep UTF-8